MicrosoftDocs/security/security-docs/Solving-TLS1-Problem.md

 prepared for the
 transition.

-## Appendix A: Handshake Simulation for various clients connecting to [www.microsoft.com](http://www.microsoft.com), courtesy SSLLabs.com
+## <a id="appendix-a-handshake-simulation"></a>Appendix A: Handshake Simulation for various clients connecting to [www.microsoft.com](https://www.microsoft.com), courtesy SSLLabs.com

 ![](./media/image1.png)

-## Appendix B: Deprecating TLS 1.0/1.1 while retaining FIPS Mode
+## <a id="appendix-b-deprecating-tls-1.01.1-while-retaining-fips-mode"></a>Appendix B: Deprecating TLS 1.0/1.1 while retaining FIPS Mode
 Follow the steps below if your network requires FIPS Mode but you also want to deprecate TLS 1.0/1.1: